Skip to main content

 Please read this section in conjunction with the Conservatoire Regulations, Codes of Procedures and General Rules.

-You are required to attend all lessons, classes, rehearsals and performances as specified in this handbook or negotiated and recorded on your online student record.
+You are required to attend all lessons, classes, rehearsals and performances as specified in this handbook or negotiated and recorded on Student Outcomes.
 Unauthorised absence is not permitted.

 Normally you may progress on the programme of study provided that: